learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.11.
-Explain the difference between mutable and immutable objects?
+## Q. Explain the difference between mutable and immutable objects?

 A mutable object is an object whose state can be modified after it is created.
 An immutable object is an object whose state cannot be modified after it is created.